-Pakistan has launched a government-run instant payments system as it looks to accelerate digitalisation and boost financial resilience.
+Pakistan has launched an instant payments system as it looks to accelerate digitalisation and boost financial resilience.

 The central bank described Raast as providing ‘digital, easy-to-use, efficient and cost-effective payment options’, saying it is ‘expected to be a catalyst for providing sustainable opportunities to small businesses and individuals’.

 The scheme has its origins in Pakistan’s national payments strategy, which was unveiled in November 2019.
 The strategy highlighted the cash-dominated nature of the country’s economy, noting that most salaries are paid with cash and that cheques remain widely used to make government and commercial payments.
 It described the financial digital ecosystem as ‘severely underdeveloped, both on the issuance and acceptance side’.

 Raast has been developed in collaboration with US-headquartered philanthropic organisation the Bill & Melinda Gates Foundation (BMGF) and Karandaaz, a non-profit company that receives funding from the UK’s Foreign, Commonwealth and Development Office (FCDO) and the BMGF.

 The Raast system will be deployed in phases, starting with bulk payments, including the digitisation of salaries, pensions and other payments of government departments.

 In subsequent phases, Raast will digitise payments of micro- and small-business owners or merchants; and facilitate person-to-person (P2P) payments including features such as sending payment requests and initiating payments using identifiers such as citizens’ mobile-phone numbers.

 It is also envisaged that Raast will improve disbursements made under the country’s ‘Ehsaas’ initiative to address poverty and inequality, as well as the Benazir Income Support Programme (BISP).